 So, why not visit Brussels?

-Brussels might not have the postcard prettiness of Bruges, but that’s exactly its charm – a mix of grand squares, EU politics and a beer scene that rivals anywhere in Europe.
+Brussels might not have the postcard prettiness of Bruges, but it has a lot of other draws – a mix of grand squares, EU politics and a beer scene that rivals anywhere in Europe.

 Whether you’ve got a single day or a long weekend, the sights above will give you a real feel for the city.